-You can see the difference between file sizes for different formats of the same image in the graphic below.
+In the graphic below, you can see the difference between file sizes for different formats of the same image we have tested.

 Ultimately, the different file formats serve specific purposes.
 They render the same graphics and images in different ways and carry different file sizes.